-Today I’m a Positive Speakers Bureau (PSB) Speaker for Positive Life NSW and I felt it was time to take stock and recount the past five months after going public in a Sydney Morning Herald article with my life story being a former NRL Referee.
-I achieved the highest level of the sport while being HIV+ and on treatment during the entire time.
+Today I’m a Positive Speakers Bureau (PSB) Speaker for Positive Life NSW and I felt it was time to take stock and recount the past five months after going public in a Sydney Morning Herald article about being a former NRL Referee, I achieved the highest level of the sport while living with HIV and on treatment during the entire time.

 While I am 48 years young with an UVL and normal CD4s, I know I’m not bulletproof.
 I learnt the hard way in 2004.
 Then I was in a demanding Personal Assistant role.
 I was training and refereeing, and expected to ‘push through’ and appear bulletproof.
 I ignored the signs.
 It wasn’t long before I felt anxious, irritable and without spark.
 My doctor told me straight up that I was burnt out.
 I was 36.

 So, I am particularly aware that fatigue management is crucial to good health.
 For people living with HIV this is an important issue and one I have had a lot of experience with.
 Over my life, I have been employed with three different airlines, flying regional, short and long haul.
 I spent seven years working on the A380, which was considered ultra long-haul, and fatigue management was crucial.

 I operated a Sydney-Dallas duty, which was over 17 hours flight time alone.
 Add in preparing for work, cab to the base, 75 minute report time before departure and then after arrival, processing at Dallas/Fort Worth (DFW) International and then the ride to the crew hotel, shower and bed made a very long shift.
 Bundle all that together and the total time was usually close to 22 hours.
 While we could rest on-board, personally I found it wasn’t quality rest on the 747 and A380.